 Almost every internet user begins their web experience in the same way – with the start-up screen of either Google, Yahoo!,Bing or MSN.
 These four firms control a staggering 95 percent of the internet search market, carrying out over 2.5 billion searches each day, and the number is increasing rapidly every day!

-So it's a no brainer that for a website to survive, it must think long and hard about how to appear – and appear prominently – on these three platforms.
+So it’s a no brainer that for a website to survive, it must think long and hard about how to appear – and appear prominently – on these three platforms.
 The difference between placing first on a Google search and placing tenth – both usually displayed on the first page – can spell success or failure for a business.
 First place is clicked by 56 percent of searchers, compared to less than three percent for the entry six inches lower.
-Place on the second page and you can usually forget making any money or generating serious hits.
+Place on the second page and you can usually forget making any money or generate serious hits.